-To ensure that the provision of education in the Medical Specialties is of a consistent high quality across the LETB.
+To ensure that the provision of education in the Medical Specialties is of a consistent high quality across the region.

-- To manage the process of selection into CMT level and into the higher specialty levels.
+- To manage the process of selection into IMT level and into the higher specialty levels.

 - To Recommend placements of trainees into appropriate training locations.